-Recalling memories by writing or imagining, guided by positive autobiographical episodes (Serrano et al. 2004; Ochoa et al. 2010), can bring to mind what was lost or what happened (and associated negative emotions like nostalgia) but can also lead to reexperiencing pleasant sensations, construction of one's personal autobiography, a sense of progress, and probably PTG.
-Another therapeutic effect of bringing forward positive memories is that remembering these experiences makes more likely to promote behaviors associated to those positive states.
-In fact, Wirtz et al. (2003) showed that recalled experiences rather than objectives experiences predict interest in and willingness to repeat them.
+Recalling memories by writing or imagining, guided by positive autobiographical episodes (Serrano, Latorre, Gatz, & Montanes, 2004; Ochoa et al., 2010), can bring to mind what was lost or what happened (and the associated emotion of feeling lost) but can also lead to reexperiencing pleasant sensations, construction of one's personal autobiography, a sense of progress, and probably PTG.
+Another therapeutic effect of bringing forward positive memories is that remembered experiences or similar ones are then more likely to repeat (behavioral activation).
+In fact, Wirtz, Kruger, Scollon, and Diener (2003) showed that recalled experience rather than measured experience predicts interest in and willingness to repeat it.

-Relational Growth A clinical indicator of improvement in mental health and of personal growth is the ability to transcend one's own "ego" (Joseph 2011).
+Relational growth.
+A clinical indicator of improvement in mental health and of personal growth is the ability to transcend one's own "ego" (Joseph, 2011).
 Relational growth involves the ability to take the focus away from oneself to be interested in, worry about, and commit to others, and in a more affective sense, to love and be loved, which seem key to facilitating PTG.
-If the deep desire for interpersonal relationships human beings show is a foundation of our psychological life, then we should regard personal growth as necessarily linked to the optimization of our interpersonal relationships (Fernández-Liria and Rodríguez Vega 2006).
+If the deep desire for interpersonal relationships human beings show is a foundation of our psychological life, then we should regard personal growth as necessarily linked to the optimization of our interpersonal relationships (Fernández-Liria & Rodríguez Vega, 2006).

-Arousing Interest in Others In therapy, there are multiple interventions that attempt to improve communication and relationships with others for personal and relational growth, especially through a partner, family, and groups.
+Arousing interest in others.
+In therapy, there are multiple interventions that attempt to improve communication and relationships with others for personal and relational growth, especially through a partner, family, and groups.
 In general, these interventions make it easier to develop a type of empathic or relational conscience.
 The objectives are to vicariously experience the emotions and intentions of others, to understand others' limitations, to discover the role of the affected person's own influence or responsibility in interactions, to be conscious of his or her own necessities, and to know how to communicate them.
 Procedures that favor a reduction of self-focus to develop interest in others likely promote relational PTG.

-Positive Models in Adversity When going through potential trauma, many survivors search for information, references, and models to understand and face the adversity.
+Positive models in adversity.
+When going through potential trauma, many search for information, references, and models to understand and face the adversity.
 Normally, coping models are others affected or meaningful personal references.
-People should also be conscious of how they can be coping models for others because there are data that indicate, for example, that PTG in breast cancer patients predicts PTG in their husbands (Weiss 2004a).
+People should also be conscious of how they can be coping models for others because there are data that indicate, for example, that PTG in breast cancer patients predicts PTG in their husbands (Weiss, 2004a).